elastic/profiling-agent-otel-doc/README.md

 ## Licenses of dependencies

-At the time of writing this, the summary of the dependecies' licenses is
+At the time of writing this, the summary of the dependencies' licenses is
 ```
   Count License
      52 Apache-2.0